Robinpig/Note/docs/CS/memory/GC.md

 consequence of deferred and coalesced reference counting is to reintroduce stop-the-world pauses during which reference counts are corrected.

 As well as removing some reference counting operations, both deferred and coalesced reference counting reduce the synchronisation cost of other operations.
 Deferred reference counting does so simply by omitting to manipulate reference counts on local variables.
 Coalesced reference counting does not need synchronisation because races are benign: at worst, the same values might be written to the logs of two different threads.
 However, both solutions add space overhead to the cost of reference counting, either to store the zero count table or to store update logs.

 A further attraction of these advanced reference counting techniques is that they scale well with large heaps.
 Their cost is proportional only to the number of pointer writes made, and not to the volume of live data.
 As we shall see that hybrid collectors are possible, combining tracing collection for short-lived, heavily mutated data with reference counting for longer-lived, more stable data.

+## Partitioning the heap

+So far we have assumed a monolithic approach to garbage collection: all objects are managed by the same collection algorithm and all are collected at the same time.
+However there is no reason why this should be so and substantial performance benefits accrue from a more discriminating treatment of objects.
+The best known example is [generational collection](/docs/CS/memory/GC.md?id=Generational-garbage-collection), which segregates objects by age and preferentially collects younger objects.
+There are many reasons why it might be beneficial to treat different categories of object in different ways.
+Some but not all of these reasons are related to the collector technology that might be used to manage them.
+Objects can be managed either by a direct algorithm (such as reference counting) or by an indirect, tracing algorithm.
+Tracing algorithms may move objects (mark-compact or copying) or not (mark-sweep).
+We might therefore consider whether or not we wish to have the collector move different categories of object and, if so, how we might wish to move them.
+We might wish to distinguish, quickly by their address, which collection or allocation algorithm to apply to different objects.
+Most commonly, we might wish to distinguish when we collect different categories of object

+It is often effective to split the heap into partitions, each managed under a different policy or with a different mechanism.
+These ideas were first explored in Bishop's influential thesis.
+These reasons include object mobility, size, lower space overheads, easier identification of object properties, improved garbage collection yield, reduced pause time, better locality, and so on.

-## Generational Garbage Collection
+## Generational garbage collection

 The goal of a collector is to find dead objects and reclaim the space they occupy.
 Tracing collectors (and copying collectors in particular) are most efficient if the space they manage contains few live objects.